-Pursuant to authority conferred upon the Board of Directors by the Amended and Restated Certificate of Incorporation of the Corporation, said Board of Directors, at a meeting duly held, adopted a resolution providing for the issuance of one million five hundred forty-three thousand one hundred fifty-eight (1,543,158) shares of the Corporation's Preferred Stock, par value \$.01 per share, designated "Series A Preferred Stock," which resolution is as follows:
+Pursuant to authority conferred upon the Board of Directors by the Certificate of Incorporation of the Corporation, said Board of Directors, by unanimous written consent, adopted a resolution providing for the issuance of one million five hundred forty-three thousand one hundred fifty-eight (1,543,158) shares of the Corporation's Preferred Stock, par value \$.01 per share, designated "Series B Preferred Stock," which resolution is as follows:

-RESOLVED, that, pursuant to the authority vested in the Board of Directors of the Corporation by the Amended and Restated Certificate of Incorporation, the Board of Directors does hereby provide for and authorize the issuance of one million five hundred forty-three thousand one hundred fifty-eight (1,543,158) shares of the Preferred Stock, par value \$.01 per share, of the Corporation, to be designated "Series A Preferred Stock" of the presently authorized but unissued shares of Preferred Stock.
-The voting powers, designations, preferences, and relative, participating, optional or other special rights of the Series A Preferred Stock authorized under this certificate of designations (the "Certificate of Designations") and the qualifications, limitations and restrictions of such preferences and rights are as follows:
+RESOLVED, that, pursuant to the authority vested in the Board of Directors of the Corporation by the Certificate of Incorporation, the Board of Directors does hereby provide for and authorize the issuance of one million five hundred forty-three thousand one hundred fifty-eight (1,543,158) shares of the Preferred Stock, par value \$.01 per share, of the Corporation, to be designated "Series B Preferred Stock" of the presently authorized but unissued shares of Preferred Stock.
+The voting powers, designations, preferences, and relative, participating, optional or other special rights of the Series B Preferred Stock authorized under this certificate of designations (the "Certificate of Designations") and the qualifications, limitations and restrictions of such preferences and rights are as follows:

 (i) Dividends.
-The holders of Series A Preferred Stock (each a "Series A Holder" and collectively the "Series A Holders") shall be entitled to receive, when and as declared by the Board of Directors, dividends on a pari passu basis with the holders of the shares of Common Stock, par value \$0.0001 per share, of the Corporation ("Common Stock") based upon the number of shares of Common Stock into which the Series A Preferred Stock is then convertible.
+The holders of Series B Preferred Stock (each a "Series B Holder" and collectively the "Series B Holders") shall be entitled to receive, when and as declared by the Board of Directors, dividends on a pari passu basis with the holders of the shares of Common Stock, par value \$0.0001 per share, of the Corporation ("Common Stock") based upon the number of shares of Common Stock into which the Series B Preferred Stock is then convertible.